Karlsruhe Congress: Organization and invitation

 Of the above, only 20 of 45 attended.

 Meeting

 First two days

-The congress opened in the assembly hall of the Baden Parliament the 3th September, with Weltzien serving as the general secretary.
+The congress opened in the assembly hall of the Baden Parliament on 3 September, with Weltzien serving as the general secretary.
 In his address, he highlighted the international and discipline-specific nature of the meeting.
 Kekulé delivered an opening address.
 Wurtz documented the proceedings for future publication.
 A dinner for 120 people was held in the museum hall.